Fritz Hollings

 Ernest Frederick "Fritz" Hollings (January 1, 1922 – April 6, 2019) was an American politician from the U.S. state of South Carolina.
 A member of the Democratic Party, he served as a member of the South Carolina House of Representatives representing Charleston County, South Carolina from 1949 to 1954, the 77th lieutenant governor of South Carolina from 1955 to 1959, the 106th governor of South Carolina from 1959 to 1963, and a member of the United States Senate from 1966 to 2005.
 He served alongside Democrat-turned-Republican U.S. Senate member Strom Thurmond for 36 years, making them the longest-serving duo in U.S. Senate history.
-At the time of his death, he was the oldest living former U.S. senator and the second-oldest living former American governor, the same honorary titles that Daniel J. Evans from the state of Washington later held at the time of his death in September 2024.
-As of 2025, he is the last Democrat to hold or win a U.S. Senate seat in South Carolina.
+At the time of his death, he was the oldest living former U.S. senator and the second-oldest living former American governor.
+As of 2026, he is the last Democrat to hold or win a U.S. Senate seat in South Carolina.

 Born in Charleston, South Carolina, Hollings graduated from The Citadel in 1942 and joined a law practice in Charleston after attending the Joseph F. Rice School of Law.
 During World War II, he served as an artillery officer in campaigns in North Africa and Europe.
 After the war, Hollings successively won election to the South Carolina House of Representatives, as lieutenant governor, and as governor.
 He sought election to the Senate in 1962 but was defeated by incumbent U.S. Senate member Olin D. Johnston.

 Johnston died in 1965, and the following year Hollings won a special election to serve the remainder of Johnston's term.
 Hollings remained popular and continually won re-election, becoming one of the longest-serving members of the United States Senate in U.S. history.
 Hollings sought the Democratic nomination in the 1984 presidential election but dropped out of the race after the New Hampshire presidential primary.
 He declined to seek re-election in 2004 and was succeeded by Republican Jim DeMint.